ut21/Ray-Tracing-Basics/raytracingblog.md

 ```
 ## The Ray Class

-Next we will set up our ray class.
+Next I set up our ray class.
 A ray is a  parameterised vec3.
 Such that $P(t)$ returns a vec3 value.
 Each ray has an origin vector $A$ and a direction vector $B$ (not necessarily a unit vector), and hence:
 $P(t) = A + tB$.
 The ray class will have a method that for a given $t$ outputs the corresponding vector.
 Notice, that $t$ can be negative.

 _Hence, and this is the notation used henceforth, a vector (a vec3) is a collection of 3 float values, while a ray is a collection of vectors (vec3s) along a straight line_